Volcanic gas: Hazards

 Volcanic gases were directly responsible for approximately 3% of all volcano-related deaths of humans between 1900 and 1986.
 Some volcanic gases kill by acidic corrosion; others kill by asphyxiation.
 Some volcanic gases including sulfur dioxide, hydrogen chloride, hydrogen sulfide and hydrogen fluoride react with other atmospheric particles to form aerosols.

+In addition to these hazards, volcanic gases can slowly seep into large areas of porous ground, which are called diffuse degassing areas.
+Even when a volcano is not erupting, gases such as carbon dioxide can build up in low-lying areas and reach hazardous concentrations, posing risks to people, animals, and vegetation.
+Volcanic gases can also alter soil and groundwater, increasing acidity and affecting surrounding ecosystems.
+Because these hazards can occur far from the volcanic vent and are not always visually obvious, monitoring gas concentrations is an important component of volcanic hazard assessment.